jwebmeister/A3addons_jw/CFPconfig_jw/addons/rpgCFP_jw/README.md

 # rpgCFP_jw

-Modified loadout of certain faction (e.g. Taliban) AT units, equipped them with a TBG-7V (increases the likelihood of RPG-7 use against infantry, if CUP config tweaks are loaded).
+Modified loadout of certain factions infantry AT units, equipped them with a TBG-7V (increases the likelihood of RPG-7 use against infantry, if CUP config tweaks are loaded).

 --